wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-use-sqoop.md

 		$destBlob.UploadFromStream($memStream)

 5. Click **Run Script** or press **F5** to run the script.
-6. To examine the modified data file, you can use the Management Portal, an Azure Storage explorer tool, or Azure PowerShell.
+6. To examine the modified data file, you can use the <!-- deleted by customization preview portal --><!-- keep by customization: begin --> Management Portal <!-- keep by customization: end -->, an Azure Storage explorer tool, or Azure PowerShell.
 [Get started with HDInsight][hdinsight-get-started] has a code sample for using Azure PowerShell to download a file and display the file content.

 ##Use PowerShell to run Sqoop export